Who are Christo and Jeanne-Claude?

 A mantra of the Nouveaux Réalistes was: to give form to the systems and processes of everyday life by foregrounding everyday life itself; an endeavour vividly realised in Christo's "wrapped" objects, which encourage people to look again and reassess the things that surround them.

-Christo and Jeanne-Claude at the "25 Years" exhibition in Munich
+Christo and Jeanne-Claude in the "25 Years" exhibition at MUCA Munich

 What are Christo and Jeanne-Claude's most famous works?